Mental Health Facilities Harrison County, WV

 Louis A Johnson Vamc Mental Health Clinic (116a)

-Louis A Johnson Vamc Mental Health Clinic 116a is a mental health facility in Harrison County, WV, located at 1 Med Center Drive, 26301.
-Louis A Johnson Vamc Mental Health Clinic 116a provides outpatient treatment, residential treatment and telemedicine/telehealth.
-Louis A Johnson Vamc Mental Health Clinic 116a provides integrated dual diagnosis disorder treatment, trauma therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
-Louis A Johnson Vamc Mental Health Clinic 116a also supports veterans, people with serious mental illness and military families.
-Some other services available at Louis A Johnson Vamc Mental Health Clinic 116a include housing services, vocational rehabilitation services and supported housing.
+Louis A Johnson Vamc Mental Health Clinic 116a is one of mental health facilities in Harrison County, West Virginia, located at 1 Med Center Drive, 26301 zip code.
+Louis A Johnson Vamc Mental Health Clinic 116a provides hospital inpatient treatment, residential treatment and telemedicine/telehealth.
+Louis A Johnson Vamc Mental Health Clinic 116a provides cognitive behavioral therapy, trauma therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
+Louis A Johnson Vamc Mental Health Clinic 116a also supports people with PTSD, veterans and people with serious mental illness.
+Additional services provided at Louis A Johnson Vamc Mental Health Clinic 116a include psychosocial rehabilitation services, family psychoeducation and housing services.

 Learn More